'Criminality' claims over Rangers owner Craig Whyte

 The BBC understands Mr Whyte was banned from acting as a director after the government began pursuing his company, Vital Holdings Ltd, for failing to produce satisfactory accounts.

 The programme also uncovered evidence that HM Revenue and Customs was chasing some of Mr Whyte's companies for unpaid taxes.

 The programme heard claims about Mr Whyte's involvement in a company called Re-tex Plastic Technology, during his ban.

 Re-tex was wound up in 2003, after it offered to sell shares to the public using company statements which were said to contain false and misleading information.

 The firm was investigated by the UK government's Insolvency Service - the agency that probes corrupt business practice.

 Robert Burns, head of investigations at the agency, said: "We took the view that the company was being controlled, or certainly had the involvement of, an individual who was disqualified.
-That raised concerns."'Be prosecuted'
+That raised concerns."

 When asked who that individual was, he said: "I'm talking about Craig Whyte, who had been disqualified as a director in June 2000, for seven years.

 "We found a number of suggestions, and indeed evidence, that he was in some way, shape or form, behind the company.
 For example he was signatory to the bank account, he was giving instructions to certain payments.

 "In relation to his involvement in running the company then it is an offence and the individual can be prosecuted.
 Clearly there would have had to be a criminal investigation and a trial."